 The Last Word on Using the Spider Curl to Grow Bigger Arms

 So why is the spider curl so effective at building larger arms?
 The simple truth is it forces the bicep to perform most of the work.
 In short, the spider curl prevents you from cheating.
 This curl removes gravity from the equation.
 Thus, the spider curl stops the rest of the body from helping the bicep perform the lift.
-By sitting on a bench in a relaxed state, only the biceps can move the bar.
+Only the biceps can move the bar by sitting on a bench in a relaxed state.

 The science of bodybuilding clearly states muscle hypertrophy happens when a muscle gets worked and broken down.
 Thus, this forces the bicep to respond to the workout.
 The spider curl is a great bicep exercise for bodybuilders.
 It’s like the basic bicep curl, but it targets the bicep in your arm.
 Thus, it forces you to use better form.